carbon-language/carbon-lang/llvm/docs/index.rst

   This is a guide to preparing LLVM releases.
 Most developers can ignore it.

 :doc:`ReleaseProcess`
-  This is a validate a new release, during the release process.
+  This is a guide to validate a new release, during the release process.
 Most developers can ignore it.

 :doc:`Packaging`
    Advice on packaging LLVM into a distribution.